 - More modern: Is somewhat more recent (announced 9 months after the G3X).

-Reasons to prefer the Canon PowerShot G3 X:
+Arguments in favor of the Canon PowerShot G3 X:

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.